Grand Central Madison

-Grand Central Madison is a commuter rail terminal for the Long Island Rail Road (LIRR) in the Midtown East neighborhood of Manhattan in New York City.
-Part of the East Side Access project, the new terminal started construction in 2008 and opened on January 25, 2023.
-The station sits beneath Grand Central Terminal, which serves the Metropolitan Transportation Authority (MTA)'s Metro-North Railroad.
+Grand Central Madison – also known colloquially as the Madison Concourse or simply Grand Central – is a commuter rail terminal for the Long Island Rail Road (LIRR) in the Midtown East neighborhood of Manhattan, in New York City.
+It sits beneath Grand Central Terminal, which serves the Metro-North Railroad – the other commuter rail system operated by the Metropolitan Transportation Authority (MTA).
+Built as part of the East Side Access project, the terminal's construction commenced in 2008, and it opened on January 25, 2023.

 Grand Central Madison was built to reduce travel times to and from Manhattan's East Side and to ease congestion at Penn Station, the West Side station where all Manhattan-bound LIRR trains had terminated since 1910.
 The new terminal enables passengers to transfer to Metro-North's Harlem, Hudson, and New Haven Lines, as well as the New York City Subway at Grand Central–42nd Street station.

 Services

 The station serves the Long Island Rail Road's Main Line, which connects to all passenger branches and almost all stations.
-The initial service starting on January 25, 2023, was a shuttle, known as Grand Central Direct, to and from Jamaica station, with some trains running express and others making intermediate stops at Woodside, Forest Hills, and Kew Gardens.
-Full service at the station began on February 27, 2023, with trains continuing past Jamaica to most branches.
+Service started on January 25, 2023 with a shuttle to Jamaica.
+Full service at the station began on February 27, 2023, with trains continuing beyond Jamaica to most branches.

-Passengers traveling to and from non-electrified portions of the LIRR system (e.g., the Oyster Bay Branch or the Port Jefferson Branch east of Huntington) will have to transfer trains because the bilevel C3 coaches used in non-electrified areas cannot fit through the 63rd Street Tunnel.
+Passengers traveling to and from non-electrified portions of the LIRR system – specifically the Oyster Bay Branch, the Port Jefferson Branch east of Huntington, the Main Line east of Ronkonkoma, and the Montauk Branch east of Babylon – must transfer between trains at Jamaica or points east therefrom, as the bilevel C3 coaches used in non-electrified areas cannot fit through the 63rd Street Tunnel.

+Grand Central Madison also provides an alternative route from the east side of Manhattan and from Metro-North lines to John F. Kennedy International Airport, via a connection with the AirTrain JFK people mover at Jamaica.